gardener/gardener/docs/concepts/etcd.md

 Gardenlet maintains [HVPA](https://github.com/gardener/hvpa-controller/blob/master/config/samples/autoscaling_v1alpha1_hvpa.yaml)
 objects for etcd `StatefulSet`s if the corresponding [feature gate](../deployment/feature_gates.md) is enabled.
 This enables a vertical scaling for `etcd`.
 Downscaling is handled more pessimistic to prevent many subsequent `etcd` restarts.
-Thus, for `production` clusters downscaling is deactivated and for all other clusters lower advertised requests/limits are only applied during a shoot's maintenance time window.
+Thus, for `production` and `infrastructure` clusters downscaling is deactivated and for all other clusters lower advertised requests/limits are only applied during a shoot's maintenance time window.

 ## Backup